-Drainage Basin 7 includes Menzies (formerly Aircraft Services International Group), the old Commuter Terminal short-term parking lot and access road, Authority offices and parking lot, part of the airport RFF, a former aircraft wash rack, a vehicle wash rack, ground support equipment (GSE) maintenance and storage areas, a fuel truck parking area that drains into a 3,000-gallon OWS, and a secondary cargo area where outdoor loading and unloading of cargo occurs.
+Drainage Basin 7 includes the old Commuter Terminal short-term parking lot and access road, Authority offices and parking lot, part of the airport RFF, an aircraft wash rack, a vehicle wash rack, ground support equipment (GSE) maintenance and storage areas, a fuel truck parking area that drains into a 3,000-gallon oil water separator, and a secondary cargo area where outdoor loading and unloading of cargo occurs.
 Equipment, parts, vehicles, materials and trash storage areas, as well as a hazardous waste accumulation area are all located in this drainage basin.
-The aircraft wash rack was removed in 2016.
-All equipment used for the wash rack was removed, and the site was restored to the previous state before the wash rack was installed.
+The aircraft wash rack is equipped with a wastewater filtration system that is designed to capture and treat washwater before it is discharged to the sanitary sewer.
 During a rain event, no washing occurs and the drainage is switched to the storm drain system, via an automatic rain-event-triggered valve.
 The vehicle wash rack drains to a small sump which is connected to the sanitary sewer.